- A 4-1 ratio of engaged to disengaged employees counteracts the effects of disengagement

 Strengths-based development starts with first understanding what strengths contribute to performance.
 Every team is the sum of its parts, and different challenges call for specific abilities.

-Some teams need conflict resolution, some need to be kept on task, others need to help aligning the work with the organizations' purpose.
+Some teams need conflict resolution, some need to be kept on task, others need to help align the work with the organizations' purpose.
 The people with the talent for the distinct job aspects have an intrinsic ability to do them and, when coached, do them with excellence.

 When employees are explicitly encouraged to use their talent in pursuit of a goal, individual engagement improves (from 9% to 15%) as does team performance and the company's business metrics as well.